 How to Start Exploring

-Browse a database of bloggers, learn about the Indieweb, and as you explore you will find that it becomes easier as you go - writers may even link their own favorites as well, called a “blogroll”.
+Browse a database of bloggers (or two!), learn about the Indieweb, and as you explore you will find that it becomes easier as you go - writers may even link their own favorites as well, called a “blogroll”.
 If you like tech, starting on Hacker News might be right for you.
 Wiby is fun to discover examples of the classic web, but many are no longer active.
 There are also guides on how to surf the web to find interesting and unique websites.

 There are no rules here beyond finding entire websites or blogs - not social media pages.
 You could search “blog about x” and come up with links much better than my suggestions for discovery will bring you.
 Who knows?
 The Internet is a vast frontier, with so much outside of the walled gardens of social media.